XVIII Airborne Corps Field Training Exercise

 |2

-This work, XVIII Airborne Corps Field Training Exercise [Image 10 of 10], by SPC Darius Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, XVIII Airborne Corps Field Training Exercise, by PFC Alexis Fischer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.